-Tulipa sprengeri is a bulbous perennial with glossy, bright green leaves and solitary, goblet-shaped, bright red flowers up to 2.4 inches (6 cm) long.
-The stem is usually up to 12 inches (30 cm), sometimes up to 16 inches (40 cm) long.
-There is only one flower per bulb, the buds are upright and bright green.
-It flowers in late spring to early summer.
+Tulipa sprengeri is a bulbous perennial with bright green leaves and solitary goblet-shaped bright red flowers.
+The stem is usually 12 inches (30 cm), sometimes up to 16 inches (40 cm) long.
+Flowers appear in late spring to early summer.
+There is only one flower per bulb.
+The buds are upright and bright green.

 USDA Hardiness Zone 3a to 9b: from −40 °F (−40 °C) to 30 °F (−1.1 °C).

 How to Grow and Care

 Tulips need a chilling period and are planted in the fall.
 Planting depth should be about three times the bulb's diameter; small bulbs will be about 5 to 6 inches (12.5 to 15 cm)deep, larger bulbs 8 to 10 inches (20 to 25 cm).
 Add a handful of bulb food or bone meal at planting time and water well.
 If it doesn't rain, keep watering weekly until the ground freezes.
 Feed again when the leaves emerge in the spring.

 The foliage needs to be allowed to continue growing after the petals drop to feed the bulb.
 However, the flower stalks can be removed to prevent them from setting seeds and stealing energy from the bulb.
 Once the leaves die back, they will pull easily from the soil.
 The bulbs prefer to be on the dry side during summer dormancy.
 Feed each spring when the leaves first appear.